 If your site doesn’t match that description, the first step to reaching patients online is to find a designer who specializes in healthcare web design.
 All of your other Internet marketing strategies will drive potential patients to your site – so if users don’t like what they see, you won’t see the results you want.

-Your priority should be creating a site that provides visitors with all of the information they need about your practice.
-This includes your location, contact information, hours, and all of the services you provide.
+Your priority should be creating a site that provides visitors with all the information they need about your practice.
+This includes your location, contact information, hours, and all the services you provide.

 Then, you need to make sure that all of that information is easily accessible.
 Create a straightforward navigation system and include a footer with links to your most important pages so that visitors can find what they need in one or two clicks from your homepage.